 Minimizing stress concentrations: The presence of stress concentrations in a structure can significantly reduce its fatigue life.
 By optimizing the load path and redistributing stresses more evenly throughout the structure, engineers can minimize stress concentrations and improve fatigue performance.
 This can be achieved through careful design of structural connections, elimination of sharp corners, and the use of fillets and chamfers where applicable.

-Load-sharing strategies: In some cases, it may be advantageous to design the structure in such a way that multiple components share the load, thereby reducing the overall stress experienced by individual elements.
-This load-sharing approach can help mitigate fatigue damage and prolong the life of the structure.
+Load-sharing strategies: In some cases, it may be advantageous to design the structure so that multiple components share the load, thereby reducing the stress experienced by individual elements.
+This load-sharing approach can help mitigate fatigue damage and extend the structure's service life.

 Structural topology optimization

-Algorithm-based design methods: Advances in computational methods and software have enabled engineers to use topology optimization algorithms to identify the optimal layout of material within a structure for a given set of loading conditions.
-These algorithms can help minimize stress concentrations, reduce weight, and improve fatigue life by iteratively adjusting the material distribution within the structure based on a set of predefined criteria.
+Algorithm-based design methods: Advances in computational methods and software have enabled engineers to use topology optimization algorithms to identify the optimal material layout within a structure for a given set of loading conditions.
+These algorithms can help minimize stress concentrations, reduce weight, and improve fatigue life by iteratively adjusting the material distribution within the structure in accordance with predefined criteria.

 Damage tolerance and repairability considerations

-Design for inspection and maintenance: Incorporating features that facilitate easy inspection and maintenance can help detect and address potential fatigue issues early, thereby extending the life of the structure.
-These features may include access points, removable panels, or built-in sensors for monitoring the health of the structure.
+Design for inspection and maintenance: Incorporating features that facilitate inspection and maintenance can help detect and address potential fatigue issues early, thereby extending the structure's service life.
+These features may include access points, removable panels, or built-in sensors for monitoring the structure's health.

-Self-healing materials: Recent advances in material science have led to the development of self-healing composites, which can autonomously repair microcracks and other damage caused by fatigue loading.
+Self-healing materials: Recent advances in materials science have led to the development of self-healing composites that can autonomously repair microcracks and other damage caused by fatigue loading.
 By integrating self-healing materials into FRP structures, engineers can potentially improve their fatigue life and reduce the need for costly repairs and maintenance.

 Numerical and Experimental Methods for Fatigue Life Prediction